-When the user closes the Good Citizen application, we need to do a bit of cleaning up to make sure the application shuts down properly.
+When the user closes the Falling Blocks application, we need to do some cleaning up to make sure the application shuts down properly.
 When an application receives a NAVIGATOR_EXIT event, the system directs the application to start shutting down.
 The application then has a certain amount of time (about 500 ms) to save its state and perform any additional cleanup operations.
-After this time has elapsed, if the application isn't terminated yet, the system terminates it.
-To perform clean exits, you should avoid cleanup operations that take a long time (such as writing large amounts of data to a file).
+After this time has elapsed, if the application hasn't terminated yet, the system terminates it.

 screen_destroy_context(screen_cxt); return 0;